mirisuzanne/front-end-social/src/pages/registration.md

 ### General Registration Process

-We are working to improve the application process with a few more questions directing new users to think in this regard as well.
+We are working to improve the application process, and hope to reopen slowly.
 If you are part of a marginalized group, and looking for a smaller/safer home base, feel free to reach out.